skillrepos/ai-security-full/labs.md

 <br><br>

-5. Merge `enforce_scope` into the skeleton and close the diff tab to save.
+5. Merge the changes into the skeleton and close the diff tab to save.

 <br><br>